XBrewyn/react-chrome-extensions/README.md

    `npm start`

- - Add extensions to chrome
+ ## Add the extension to Chrome

+  - `npm run build`

-     a) Open the Google Chrome and typing the URL in the address bar `chrome://extensions/`
+  - Open the Google Chrome and typing the URL in the address bar `chrome://extensions/`

+  - Turn on Developer mode

-     b) Click on `load unpacked`
+  - Click on `load unpacked`

-     c) Select the folder `build` inside the `react-chrome-extensions folder`
+  - Select the folder `build` inside the `react-chrome-extensions folder`

 ## Folder Structure